See the complete IDE standard document.

 If a drive does not support synchronization, it shall ignore SPSYNC.

-In the event that a drive previously synchronized loses synchronization, but
+In the event that a drive previously synchronized loses synchronization,

 is otherwise operational, it does not clear DRDY.